Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 On each QM Live instance, the following settings must be made before starting:

 - User `robot` is enabled to allow remote configuration
-- The settings below are present
+- The settings below are present.

     platform.pbx=Freeswitch
     default.webloaderpbx=true